simplex-chat/simplexmq/protocol/agent-protocol.md

 The procedure of establishing a duplex connection is explained on the example of Alice and Bob creating a bi-directional connection comprised of two unidirectional (simplex) queues, using SMP agents (A and B) to facilitate it, and two different SMP servers (which could be the same server).
 It is shown on the diagram above and has these steps:

 1. Alice requests the new connection from the SMP agent A using `NEW` command.
 2. Agent A creates an SMP connection on the server (using [SMP protocol](./simplex-messaging.md)) and responds to Alice with the invitation that contains queue information and the encryption key Bob's agent B should use.
-The invitation format is described in [Connection invitation](#connection-invitation).
+The invitation format is described in [Connection request](#connection-request).
 3. Alice sends the invitation to Bob via any secure channel they have (out-of-band message).
 4. Bob sends `JOIN` command with the invitation as a parameter to agent B to accept the connection.
 5. Establishing Alice's SMP connection (with SMP protocol commands):